alex-franz/cse15l-lab-reports/lab5.md

 **Student Post/Question**

 Hello, I'm trying to implement my sort algorithm but I keep getting this weird output where my sorted array is all the value one.
 I'm not sure why it's doing this but I have a feeling it has to do with my swapping section because the first value is 1, which is the expected value for the sorted array at index 0.
-Heres my code below.
+Here's my code below and the bash script I made to run it.

 ```
 public static int[] insertion(int[] lst) {